On Weighted Orthogonal Learners for Heterogeneous Treatment Effects: Introduction

-In this work, we accommodate this by developing a class of CATE learners obtained by minimization of well-chosen loss functions that quantify squared bias in the CATE learner, and which differ in how this squared bias is averaged over the study population.
+In this work, we provide insight by developing a class of weighted Neyman-orthogonal CATE learners obtained by minimization of well-chosen loss functions that quantify squared bias in the CATE learner, and which differ in how this squared bias is averaged over the study population.
 This reproduces popular examples from the literature on heterogeneous treatment effects, e.g. DR-Learner and R-Learner.
-Viewing different methods through the lens of a single framework provides insight into their differences, but also leads to novel learners based on Neyman-orthogonal loss functions \citep{Chernozhukov2018a, Foster2019}.
-This Neyman-orthogonality is essential as it insulates the learners against small perturbations of the nuisance parameters that index the loss function on which they are based.
+Viewing different methods through the lens of a single framework provides insight into their differences, but also leads to novel learners based on Neyman-orthogonal loss functions \citep{Chernozhukov2018a, Foster2023}.
+This Neyman-orthogonality is essential as it insulates the learners to some extent against slow convergence of the estimated nuisance parameters that index the loss function on which they are based.
 This renders the resulting estimators for the CATE, obtained upon substituting these nuisance parameters by (sufficiently fast converging) consistent plug-in estimators, asymptotically equivalent to the oracle estimator, which uses the known nuisance parameters.
-This allows to mitigate the regularization bias resulting from using flexible modelling techniques for estimation of nuisance parameters. \\
+This allows mitigation of the regularization bias resulting from using flexible modeling techniques for the estimation of nuisance parameters. \\

 The paper is structured as follows.
 In Section \ref{Section2}, we describe the problem setting and introduce key concepts related to heterogeneous treatment effects estimation.
-In Section \ref{Section3}, we describe a general approach to construct Neyman-orthogonal loss functions for the CATE, building on the literature of semiparametric and nonparametric inference \citep{Pfanzagl1990, Bickel1998, vanderLaan2003, Tsiatis2006, Kosorok2008, vanderLaan2011, Chernozhukov2018a, Foster2019}.
-This gives rise to a general class of orthogonal learners for heterogeneous treatment effects estimation.
+In Section \ref{Section3}, we describe a general approach to construct Neyman-orthogonal loss functions for the CATE, building on the literature of semiparametric inference \citep{Pfanzagl1990, Bickel1998, vanderLaan2003, Tsiatis2006, Kosorok2008, vanderLaan2011, Chernozhukov2018a, Hines2022, Foster2023}.
+This gives rise to a general class of weighted orthogonal learners for heterogeneous treatment effects estimation.
 In Section \ref{Section4}, we present an empirical example from critical care medicine.
-In Section \ref{Section5}, we present a simulation study comparing the different methods.
+In Section \ref{Section5}, we present a simulation study comparing different methods.
 We conclude with a discussion of the results in Section \ref{Section6}.